 Andres Diez-Herrero (B.Sc.
 Geology.
 M.Sc.
 Applied Hydrology.
 Ph.D.
-Fluvial Geomorphology and Hydrology) has been a scientific researcher (research professor since 2021) in the Geological Hazards Division of the Geological Survey of Spain since 2005; and he has been an associated researcher in IMDEA–Water (Institute for Advanced Studies of Madrid- Water Research Division) since 2009.
+Fluvial Geomorphology and Hydrology) has been a scientific researcher (research professor since 2021) in the Department of Geological Risks and Climate Change of the Institute of Geology and Mining of Spain (IGME, CSIC) since 2005; and he has been an associated researcher in IMDEA–Water (Institute for Advanced Studies of Madrid- Water Research Division) since 2009.

 He is a former lecturer of Environmental Geology and Water Resources in the European University of Madrid (1997-1999), the SEK University of Segovia (1998-2001) and the University of Castilla–La Mancha (2001-2005); apart from this, he has been a lecturer in the Overseas Studies Program of Stanford University (2014-2018) and different master’s programs in the Universities of Málaga (Water Resources and Environment, 2008-2018) and Alicante (Natural Hazards Planning and Management, 2011-2018).